stewhel/odin-recipes/README.md

 # odin-recipes
-Recipe website for The Odin Project

-This is a website containing some of my favorite recipes.
+This is a simple website containing some of my favorite recipes.